Intsights/elasticsearch-analysis-homoglyph/README.md

 | 0.1.1            | 7.3.1                 |
 | 0.1.0            | 7.3.1                 |

 (version 8.8.0 is not available because of the absence of `elasticsearch-preallocate` 8.8.0, as seen [here](https://repo1.maven.org/maven2/org/elasticsearch/elasticsearch-preallocate/).
-I will add a 8.8.0 release if and when this problem will be fixed)
+I will add an 8.8.0 release if and when this problem is fixed)

 ## Installation
 To install the plugin on an Elasticsearch node make sure you are in the Elasticsearch directory and then run: